 How to Receive the Baptism of the Holy Spirit

-In Matthew 3:11 Jesus is doing the baptizing and He is placing us into the Holy Spirit.
-In 1 Corinthians 12:13 the Holy Spirit doing the baptizing and He, the Holy Spirit, is placing us into the body of Christ.
-The distinction is clear.
-In the one, we are being placed into the body of Christ and in the other, we are being placed into the Holy Spirit.
-1 Corinthians 12:13 takes place at conversion whereas Matthew 3:11-12 and Acts 1:4-5 is an experience we can have in the Holy Spirit subsequent to that of salvation.
+In Matthew 3:11 Jesus is doing the baptizing and placing us into the Holy Spirit.
+In 1 Corinthians 12:13, the Holy Spirit is doing the baptizing and placing us into the body of Christ.
+In one we are being placed into the body of Christ, and in the other we are being placed into the Holy Spirit.
+1 Corinthians 12:13 takes place at conversion whereas Matthew 3:11-12 and Acts 1:4-5 talks takes place after salvation.
 The gifts God gives to the body of Christ can be divided into three categories or divisions.

-“Now there are diversities of gifts, but the same Spirit.
+1 Corinthians 12:4-6 – “Now there are diversities of gifts, but the same Spirit.
 And there are differences of administrations, but the same Lord.
 And there are diversities of operations, but it is the same God which worketh all in all.”

-Motivational gifts (Roman 12:1-8).
+Motivational gifts (Roman 12:1-8)

-Ministers (Ephesians 4:11-16).
+Ministers (Ephesians 4:11-16)

 Paul referred to these as both spirtuals and manifestations.
 “Now concerning spiritual gifts, brethren, I would not have you ignorant” (1 Corinthians 12:1).
-“Gifts” here is in italics and was added by the translators.
-It should more accurately be “Now concerning spirituals, brethren.”
+Gifts here is in italics and was added by the translators.
+It should more accurately be “now concerning spirituals, brethren.”
 He goes on to refer to these spirituals as manifestations.
 He says, “The manifestation of the Spirit is given to each one for the profit of all” (1 Corinthians 12:7).

 These are non-abiding gifts.
 These are to used by an individual believer only when the Holy Spirit chooses.
 “But one and the same Spirit works all these things, distributing to each one individually just as He wills” (1 Corinthians 12:11).
 These are to operate only as He, the Holy Spirit, wills and not at our choosing.
 You may be used in one of the manifestations once or numerous times.
-They are to operate only as “He wills” (1 Corinthians 12:11).
+They are to operate only as “He wills.”
 We must simply be a willing vessel.
 If we are willing vessels, the Holy Spirit will operate through us and use us in the manifestations of the Spirit.

-- There must be a hungering and thirsting for God.
+- There must be a hungering and thirsting after God.
 “Blessed are those who hunger and thirst for righteousness, For they shall be filled” (Matthew 5:6).
 Jesus said, “If any man thirst, let him come unto Me, and drink.
 He that believes on Me, as the scripture hath said, out of his belly shall flow rivers of living water.
 This spake He of the Spirit, which they that believe on Him should receive” (John 7:37-39).
 We will be filled in direct proportion to our thirst for Him.